 Float encoding

 Binary floating point encodings are compatible with IEEE Standard for Floating-Point Arithmetic (IEEE 754-2008).
 They should be used for floating point numeric fields that do not represent prices or monetary amounts.
 Examples include interest rates, volatility and dimensionless quantities such as ratios.
-On the other hand, decimal prices should be encoded as decimals; see section Decimal encoding2.5 above.
+On the other hand, decimal prices should be encoded as decimals; see section Decimal encoding for details.

 Primitive types

-Both single and double precision encodings are supported as primitive data types.
+Both single and double precision encodings are supported as primitive datatypes.
 See the IEEE 754-2008 standard for ranges and details of the encodings.